-2. Put the students into groups of four, with two A students and two B students.
+2. Put the students into pairs with an A and B student, and distribute the handouts.

 5. Monitor the students, providing language input or error correction when necessary.

-6. Finally elicit some example descriptors from some of the students and draw to their attention any appropriate vocabulary or serious language mistakes.
+6. Finally, elicit responses from some of the students and draw to their attention any appropriate vocabulary or serious language mistakes.